Sharon Freedman, MD

 Pediatric Fellowship Director

 The Pediatric Ophthalmology Fellowship is offered Duke Department of Ophthalmology under the direction of Sharon Freedman, MD.
 Additional faculty members include; Edward G. Buckley, MD, Mays El-Dairi, MD, Laura Enyedi, MD, Grace Prakalapakorn, MD and Federico Velez, MD.

-The pediatric ophthalmology division is a separate clinic in Duke Eye Center and a state-of-the-art treatment facility that includes a pediatric imaging suite.
+The pediatric ophthalmology division is a separate clinic in Duke Eye Center's clinical pavilion and a state-of-the-art treatment facility that includes a pediatric imaging suite.
 Patients are referred from a multi‑state region for their ophthalmic care.
 The clinic, OR facilities, and inpatient unit are all housed in a separate eye hospital on the Duke campus.
 The Ophthalmology department is consistently ranked in the top ten nationally.
 Generally, two clinical fellows are selected each year.
 The fellowship program has two tracks:

 - Track 1: The one-year clinical fellowship begins the first week of July each year.

 - Track 2: The two-year clinical fellowship is fully funded for candidates who want a more serious academic experience.
 Track 2 consists of a year of clinical work, followed by an additional year largely dedicated to clinical or basic science research projects with some clinical activity.